 Lower leg injuries commonly occur in ratites that contact cable fencing at a high rate of speed.
-Standard principles of wound management (see Wound Management) should be applied, including debriding and bandaging the wound.
-If bone is exposed in a lower leg injury, radiographic imaging of the affected area, at weekly intervals, is recommended, because stress fractures and sequestra can occur.
-Often, the soft-tissue injury shows normal healing 3 wk after trauma, but the bird may still have a fracture of the tarsometatarsus.
+Standard principles of wound management should be applied, including debriding and bandaging the wound.
+If bone is exposed in a lower leg injury, radiographic imaging of the affected area, at weekly intervals, is recommended because stress fractures and sequestra can occur.
+Often, the soft-tissue injury shows normal healing 3 weeks after trauma; however, the bird may still have a fracture of the tarsometatarsus.
 Luxation of the phalanges is common, especially if the bird's enclosure has icy or muddy areas.
-If the luxation is not treated promptly, casting the foot in a normal flexed position for 5–6 wk generally allows enough soft-tissue fibrosis and repair to maintain the luxated joint in place.
-When casting alone is unsuccessful, arthrodesis of the joint according to standard equine procedures can be performed.
+If the luxation is not treated promptly, casting the foot in a normal flexed position for 5–6 weeks generally allows enough soft-tissue fibrosis and repair to maintain the luxated joint in place.
+If casting alone is unsuccessful, arthrodesis of the joint according to standard equine procedures can be performed.